Hey, Snickerdoodle!

 • Flour

-• Cod: Four pieces of cod are used in this recipe but Haddock, Mahi Mahi or Grouper would be great substitutes.
+• Cod: Four pieces of fresh cod are used in this recipe but Haddock, Mahi Mahi or Grouper would be great substitutes.
 I prefer fresh cod, but frozen and thawed would work just as great!

 Overhead shot of ingredients for Crunchy Baked Cod with Parmesan Panko Crumbs in varying bowl shapes and sizes.